FKnottenbelt/LS_101/109/cheatsheet.md

   is selected.
 - The `map method` returns a new array based on the block’s return value.
 Each element is transformed based on the return value.

+# Nil and Truthy concepts
+- `nil` and `false` evaluate to false
+- Every Ruby expression that does not evaluate to either of the objects false or nil is `truthy`.